ijemmao/ijemmao.me/src/projects/timetracker.md

 There's really nothing more to it!

 ## End Goal
-Timetracker started as a way to pass free time but has turned into a small but mighty personal passion project that aims to give me the space to learn and grow as a software engineer.
-As time goes on and new ideas come to my mind, I'll slowly expand the functionality and capabilities of the app.
+Timetrack started as a project to pass the time, but turned into a project that I really enjoyed working.
+Due to the time requirements from my job and other personal projects, I don't have any current plans to continue working on Timetracker.